Mental Health Facilities Norfolk, VA

 Childrens Hospital Of The Kd Chkd Mental Health Service Line

-Childrens Hospital Of The Kd Chkd Mental Health Service Line is a mental health treatment center in Norfolk, VA, located at 601 Childrens Lane, 23507 zip code area.
+Childrens Hospital Of The Kd Chkd Mental Health Service Line is a mental health treatment center in Norfolk, Virginia, located at 601 Childrens Lane, part of the 23507 zip code.
 Childrens Hospital Of The Kd Chkd Mental Health Service Line provides telemedicine/telehealth and outpatient treatment.
-Childrens Hospital Of The Kd Chkd Mental Health Service Line offers psychotropic medication, couples/family therapy and behavior modification to young adults and children / adolescents.
-Childrens Hospital Of The Kd Chkd Mental Health Service Line also supports people with traumatic brain injury, people with trauma and people with PTSD.
-Additional services at Childrens Hospital Of The Kd Chkd Mental Health Service Line consist of education services, suicide prevention services and diet and exercise counseling.
+Childrens Hospital Of The Kd Chkd Mental Health Service Line also offers couples/family therapy, dialectical behavior therapy and behavior modification to young adults and children / adolescents.
+Childrens Hospital Of The Kd Chkd Mental Health Service Line supports people with HIV or AIDS, military families and children/adolescents with serious emotional disturbance.
+Childrens Hospital Of The Kd Chkd Mental Health Service Line also provides education services, integrated primary care services and family psychoeducation.

 Hampton Vamc Virginia Beach Cboc - 4.2 miles from Norfolk, VA

 Hampton Vamc Virginia Beach Cboc is a mental health clinic in Virginia Beach, VA, located at 244 Clearfield Avenue, in the 23462 zip code.
 Hampton Vamc Virginia Beach Cboc provides outpatient treatment.
-Hampton Vamc Virginia Beach Cboc offers group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Hampton Vamc Virginia Beach Cboc offers cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
 Hampton Vamc Virginia Beach Cboc also supports veterans.
-More services at Hampton Vamc Virginia Beach Cboc include suicide prevention services, integrated primary care services and diet and exercise counseling.
+More services at Hampton Vamc Virginia Beach Cboc include integrated primary care services, suicide prevention services and diet and exercise counseling.

 Virginia Beach Dept Of Human Services Child And Youth Behavioral Health - 5.1 miles from Norfolk, VA